 In the realms of social media, Facebook remains the most powerful audience targeting tool to date.
 The ability to narrow down your target market, and almost guarantee higher return on ad spend, continues to be honed.
 Instagram makes use of these powerful algorithms, as proven in many success stories over on their business blog.

 And while this shows great promise for cost effectively acquiring new customers, the opportunities for effortless cross-selling of services or products as a result of more accurate targeting could have hugely positive implications on marketing budgets and ad spend going forward.

-For the latest news in marketing strategy, check out our our blog, or if you have any questions or would like to know how we can help you with your marketing strategy, get in touch – we’d love to hear from you!
+For the latest news in marketing strategy, check out our Articles page, or if you have any questions or would like to know how we can help you with your marketing strategy, get in touch – we’d love to hear from you!